 Below is a list and links to the volumes of research and the restoration plans done on and for Devils Lake of Lincoln County, Oregon, USA.
 All documents provided are for educational use only.
 You will find important research documents, many of which are used today in budgeting for the future and in combination with other research projects to plan for future actions of construction projects.
 To learn more click here.

 These maps present views of natural resources, taxing district, bathymetric (lake depth profile), the watershed, street map, and 3-D watershed map.
 To view them click here.

 Looking for something to do while in Lincoln City?
-Explore Devils Lake with our recreation brochure as your guide.Looking to boat, swim, BBQ, fish, camp, hike or relax – Devils Lake has you covered!
-Check out our Devils Lake Recreation Brochure click here.
+Explore Devils Lake with our recreation brochure as your guide.
+Whether you are looking to boat, swim, BBQ, fish, camp, hike or relax – Devils Lake has you covered!

-Devils Lake was formed nearly 14,000 years ago from upheaval of marine sediments from the sea floor.
+Devils Lake was formed nearly 14,000 years ago by an upheaval of marine sediments from the sea floor.
 This geologic action created a lake system not unlike many reservoirs today, where tributaries in the basin were blocked off and backed up creating the fingers or arms seen in Devils Lake’s irregular morphology.
 To continue reading click here.

 A collection of Devils Lake related photos can be found here.